 With its manicured parks and gardens brimming with colour, and well-preserved heritage architecture, the historic Darling Downs city of Toowoomba provides visitors with a taste of the rural Queensland of yesteryear.
 The city occupies a commanding position at the top of the Great Dividing Range — 700 metres above sea level.
 The cooler temperatures at this height allow for the growing of plants and trees normally associated with colder climates.
 It gives the city a very English feel.

-The 25-hectare Queens Park and Botanic Gardens is the ideal place to stretch the legs after driving up the range, or enjoy a picnic.
+The 25-hectare Queens Park and Botanic Gardens is the ideal place to stretch the legs after driving up the range.
 From autumn to winter (March to August) the impressive array of deciduous trees change colour from green to red to gold.
 The town celebrates the arrival of spring with the popular Toowoomba Carnival of Flowers.

 For those looking to venture further afield, southern Queensland’s Granite Belt country — located near the border with New South Wales — may be the perfect option.
-Stanthorpe is the ‘heart’ of the region and the 233-kilometre drive south-west of Brisbane (via Warwick) is a picturesque journey.
+The town of Stanthorpe is the heart of the region and the 233-kilometre drive south-west of Brisbane (via Warwick) is a picturesque journey.

 Stanthorpe experiences four distinctly different seasons, and curling up in front of a log fire during winter, while not often associated with a stay in Queensland, is definitely on the cards here.
 Originally renowned for tin mining, today the town and surrounding region offer access to national parks and reserves, along with wineries, microbreweries, and farmgates stocked with apples, olives and stone fruit.
 Local providores capitalise on the abundance of fresh produce and you’ll pick up plenty of tasty treats, including cheese, chocolate, jam and olive oil.
 Winelovers — you’re also in for something special.
 As the highest altitude wine region in Australia (800+ metres above sea level), Granite Belt wines are unique and internationally recognised for their subtle characteristics.

-Do you have any suggestions to add to our list of the best Brisbane day trips?
+Do you have any suggestions to add to our list of the best day trips from Brisbane?
 We would love to hear from you.
 Please leave a comment below.